Drive QA's evolution—share your voice and win prizes up to $3,000

 See How You Can Write Tests Faster and Better

-• These tests—and any future tests—serve as a checklist guiding your development activities.
-They act as objectives (think: "I am coding this feature to pass this test"), helping developers stay focused on meeting the requirements and specifications laid out in the test plan.
+3. This test (and future tests that will be executed) act as a checklist that guides your development activities.
+They become objectives to pursue (think: I am coding this feature in order to pass this test), keeping developers focused on meeting the requirements and specifications laid out in the test plan

-The real question: which test should be executed and failed first?
-It is recommended that we only start the initial test with a small, focused scope that captures the core requirements of the feature or function.
-A small scope is simpler, more focused, and allows for faster feedback.
+In other words, in TDD, a failed test is a good test.
+The real question is: Which specific test should be executed and failed first?
+Usually we should just start the initial test with a small, focused scope that captures the core requirements of the feature or function.

-3. Implement the code
+3. Implement The Code

+With the insights from the tests, developers start to write just enough code to make the tests pass.
 At this stage, the goal is still not to make a complete and fully optimized solution, since, again, the reasoning behind TDD is to use test results to guide development, and not the other way around.
 Developers should only optimize their code after receiving input from tests.

 The ingenuity of this step is to promote code minimalism.
 The code follows what the test results tell them, so developers can write concise, straight-to-the-point code, and therefore are able to solve immediate requirements.
 It discourages developers from prematurely optimizing or adding unnecessary features (i.e. over-engineering the application).
+It is a healthy mindset to achieve a lean codebase that is easy to understand, maintain and refactor.

+Now that we have some newly added code, developers can run all of the remaining tests, including the one they’ve just written to further confirm that the new code is working fine, and does not break any existing functionality.
 It is similar to regression testing where the tests are executed to ensure that the features are still working after a code change.
 In a way, TDD is about continuously executing regression tests to provide feedback on the quality of newly written code.

 With this feedback, developers can refactor the code, improve its design, readability, and maintainability.
 After that, the cycle of Fail - Pass - Refactor begins again, and we call this the Red - Green - Refactor cycle of TDD.